Antonio-Kevin-Arnold/FoodDash/README.md

-# FoodRun
+# FoodDash
 From 5k to Couch

-**FoodRun** is a foodie app dedicated to helping people find and locate the top trending food in New York City
+**FoodDash** is a foodie app dedicated to helping people find and locate the top trending food in New York City

 ## User Stories